airpair/authoring-guide/post.md

 Publishing on AirPair is as much about learning through helping as learning through help.
-When deciding if AirPair is right for your next post, you should be intersted in more than your own post and either (a) be wanting to help others at least a few hours each month over paid AirPairing session or (b) already helping review posts by others.
+When deciding if AirPair is right for your next post, you should be intersted in more than your own post and either (a) be wanting to help others at least a few hours each month over paid AirPairing sessions or (b) already reviewing posts by others.

 ## 2. An evolution in progress